 For doctoral students, these volunteering activities can count towards your 10 days of development activities in a similar way to Doctoral Skills sessions.

-The following volunteering opportunities are extremely flexible, none of them require a long-term commitment, all* run throughout the year and all can be fitted around your postgraduate commitments. *STEM Workshops run throughout the Bath school academic year.
+All these opportunities are extremely flexible, none of them require a long-term commitment, all* run throughout the year and all can be fitted around your postgraduate commitments. *STEM Workshops run throughout the Bath school academic year.

 Bath Royal Literary and Scientific Institution [BRLSI] is a charity promoting advancement in the arts and sciences.
 With the commitment, energy and skills of our wonderful volunteers, The Bath Royal Literary and Scientific Institution has become a centre of cultural activity open to all.
 The SU Bath has teamed up with BRLSI to offer a number of bespoke volunteering opportunities.